glesica/missing-course/README.md

 Assignments will be evaluated automatically or by the instructor and grades will be posted on the course's Moodle page for confidentiality.

+## Disabilities

+If you have a documented disability and would like to discuss an affordance, please let me know as soon as possible.

 ## Instructor

 [George Lesica](https://lesica.com) is a Senior Software Scientist in the